simplyfrank/go-ml-system-engineering/README.md

 resilient, and cloud-native production systems for ml applications.

 Main topics covered:
-1. Basic Go language constructs and best practices
+1. [Basic Go language](https://github.com/SkillSmart/ml-system-engineering-with-go/tree/master/01_go_language_basics) constructs and best practices
-2. Code samples for the main low level topics in data engineering using the go standard library wherever possible
+2. [Code samples](https://github.com/SkillSmart/ml-system-engineering-with-go/tree/master/02_data_engineering_basics) for the main low level topics in data engineering using the go standard library
-3. Discussions of popular tool stacks for data engineering systems and ways to adopt them into a manageable interface for a go based system
+3. [Discussions of popular tool stacks]() for data engineering systems and ways to adopt them into a manageable interface for a go based system